 What is iPaaS?
 Gartner Provides a Reference Model

 It’s no secret that cloud integration is one of the main challenges facing today’s enterprises.
 In order to meet the growing need for secure and reliable cloud integration solutions, several vendors have started to offer integration services known as Integration Platform as a Service (iPaaS).
-For more information about the category, take a look at Gartner's iPaaS Magic Quadrant report, in which MuleSoft is a Leader.
+For more information about the category, take a look at Gartner's report on enterprise integration.

 iPaaS is a cloud-based integration solution that is steadily gaining buzz, but—as with other cloud offerings—it is important to look beyond the hype for actual substance.
 One sure sign that iPaaS is securing its place as a legitimate category in the cloud computing stack is Gartner’s slew of research publications in the past several months on iPaaS, including “Gartner Reference Model of Integration PaaS.”
 This growing attention is a good sign for iPaaS vendors, but a few people may still be unclear about what iPaaS actually is or does.